metallb/metallb/design/pool-configuration.md

 ### New data model

-Here we describe the new proposed data model in the form of Go structures, and non comprehensive sample CRDs.
+Here we describe the new proposed data model in the form of Go structures, and non-comprehensive sample CRDs.

 #### IPAddressPool